Understanding and Predicting the Memorability of Outdoor Natural Scenes: Outdoor natural scene memorability database

 We further quantified the human-to-human consistency by measuring the Spearman rank correlation coefficient (SRCC, denoted by $\rho$).
 The SRCC on the LSNIM database is 0.78 between two sets of scores measured over 25 random splits.
 Compared with \cite{isola2014makes}, SRCC measured on outdoor natural scene image set is a little higher than that calculated in generic image set ($\rho=0.75$).
-Furthermore, we selected the top 100 most memorable images with average score of 83.5\% marked by Group 1, and then we obtained their another average scores of 79.4\% from second half of subjects (denoted as Group 2).
+Furthermore, we selected the top 100 most memorable images with average score of 83.5\% marked by Group 1, and then we obtained an average score of 79.4\% from second half of subjects (denoted as Group 2).
 The above results indicate that the individual differences add noise to estimation; nonetheless, different subjects tend to remember or forget the same images.

 To conclude, humans are highly consistent in remembering outdoor natural scene images.
-This validates our memory game in obtaining ground truth memorability scores.
+This replicates prior findings in \cite{isola2011makes, isola2014makes} that the memory game generates effective ground truth memorability scores.
 This also indicates that the memorability of outdoor natural scenes can potentially be predicted with high accuracy.
+Note that, as aforementioned, the memorability scores of our LNSIM database are annotated by 104 volunteers, and we do not use the Amazon Mechanical Turk (MTurk) workers as in \cite{isola2011makes} and \cite{isola2014makes}.
+However, the human consistency of our LNSIM database ($\rho=0.78$) is comparable to that of \cite{isola2011makes} and \cite{isola2014makes} ($\rho=0.75$).
+Besides, it is worth pointing out that the slight difference between $\rho=0.75$ and $\rho=0.78$ may be due to the difference of image sets and participants of the memory games.

 \textbf{Scene category labels.} According to WordNet taxonomy \cite{miller1995wordnet}, our LNSIM database includes 71 scene categories (badlands, coast, desert, etc.), which are non-overlapped with each other.
 The names of the 71 scene categories are shown in Fig. \ref{fig:scenecat} in Section IV.
 Note that, in our LNSIM database, each image may belong to multiple categories, i.e., it is a multi-label scene category database.
-To obtain the ground truth of scene category, we design two experiments to annotate scene category for 2,632 images in our database.
+To obtain the ground truth of scene category, we follow \cite{zhou2017places} to conduct two experiments to annotate the 2,632 scene category images in our database.

 \begin{itemize} \item Task 1 (Classification Judgment): We asked 5 participants to indicate which scene categories an image has.
 A random image query was generated for each participant.
 We showed an image and all scene categories at a time.
 Participants had to choose proper scene category labels to interpret scene stuff for each image. \item Task 2 (Verification Judgment): We further ran a separate task on the same set of images by recruiting another 5 participants after Task 1.
 For a given category name, a single image was shown centered in the screen, with a question like ``\textit{is this a coast scene?}'' The participants were asked to provide a binary answer to the question for each image.
 The default answer was set to ``No'', and the participants can check the box of image index to set ``No'' to ``Yes''. \end{itemize}